-As at 31st March 2022, the Group has debt securities which are classified as FVOCI.
-The related charge in ECL for FVOCI debt securities and the related accrued interest for the year ended 31st March 2022 was recognised in the consolidated profit or loss accounts.
+As at 31st March 2023, the Group has debt securities which are classified as FVOCI and amortised cost.
+The related charge in ECL for debt securities at FVOCI and amortised cost and the related accrued interest for the year ended 31st March 2023 was recognised in the consolidated profit or loss account.
 The majority of the debt securities issuers were engaged in real estate development in the People's Republic of China ("PRC").
-The ECL assessment of FVOCI debt securities was subject to higher estimation uncertainty due to the recent market conditions and volatility in the PRC real estate industry.
-The procedures we performed included:
+The ECL assessment of these debt securities was subject to higher estimation uncertainty due to the recent market conditions and volatility in the PRC real estate industry.

+The procedures we performed to address this key audit matter included:

-- Understanding management's controls and processes for the ECL assessment of FVOCI debt securities and the related accrued interest and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors; - Testing the Group's key controls over ECL assessment, including the controls over model selection and staging determination to assess any significant increase in credit risk; and
+- Understanding management's controls and processes for the ECL assessment of debt securities at FVOCI and amortised cost and the related accrued interest and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors; - Testing the Group's key controls over ECL assessment, including the controls over model selection and staging determination to assess any significant increase in credit risk;

-ECL assessment of debt securities which are classified as FVOCI and the related accrued interest (continued )
+ECL assessment of debt securities which are classified as FVOCI and amortised cost and the related accrued interest (Continued)

-The Group assessed whether the credit risk of FVOCI debt securities and the related accrued interest increased significantly since their initial recognition and applied a three-stage impairment model approach to calculate the ECL except for purchased or originated credit-impaired financial assets ("POCI").
-For FVOCI debt securities that are classified as stage 1 or stage 2, the Group assessed the ECL using a model that incorporated relevant assumptions, including probability of default ("PD") and loss given default ("LGD").
-For FVOCI debt securities classified as stage 3, the Group assessed ECL for each FVOCI debt securities using a discounted cashflow model with probability weightings given to different probable scenarios.
+The Group assessed whether the credit risk of debt securities at FVOCI and amortised cost and the related accrued interest increased significantly since their initial recognition and applied a three-stage impairment model approach to calculate the ECL except for purchased or originated credit-impaired financial assets ("POCI").
+For debt securities that are classified as stage 1 or stage 2, the Group assessed the ECL using a model that involved relevant assumptions, including probability of default ("PD") and loss given default ("LGD").
+For debt securities that are classified as stage 3, the Group assessed ECL for each of these debt securities using a discounted cashflow model ("DCF") with probability weightings given to different probable scenarios.
 POCI are financial assets that are credit-impaired on initial recognition.
-For POCI, the Group estimates the lifetime expected credit losses using discounted cashflows from the investment at each reporting date.
+For POCI, the Group estimates the lifetime expected credit losses using DCF from the investment at each reporting date.
 The assumptions also take into account forward-looking estimates by referencing to macroeconomic factors.